-- The student's verbal, quantitative and total scores on the GMAT (in certain cases, depending on the academic background of the student, GRE scores may be substituted for GMAT scores; - Evidence of the ability to do research (publications, presentations, etc.); - Statement of purpose explaining why the student wants to pursue a Ph.D. in manufacturing and technology management; - Three letters of reference; - Appropriate experience; - And, in the case of students whose native language is not English, acceptable performance on the TOEFL or IELTS is mandatory.
-The College of Graduate Studies determines whether applicants must take the TOEFL or IELTS examination.
+- The student's undergraduate and graduate record with general academic performance, as well as the trend and comparison of grades over a period of time; - The student's verbal, quantitative and total scores on the GMAT (in certain cases, depending on the academic background of the student, GRE scores may be substituted for GMAT scores; - Evidence of the ability to do research (publications, presentations, etc.); - Statement of purpose explaining why the student wants to pursue a Ph.D. in manufacturing and technology management; - Three letters of reference; - Appropriate experience; - And, in the case of students whose native language is not English, acceptable performance on the TOEFL is mandatory.